 Scaling Up Your Research - September 2024

 Many researchers who have experienced initial funding success are faced with the same question - where do I go from here?
-The session will focus on grant-seekers who are aiming to expand the scale of their research, whether it's broadening the scope of their work, adapting to target larger-scale grant opportunities, or exploring collaborations across disciplinary lines
+The session focuses on grant-seekers who are aiming to expand the scale of their research, whether it's broadening the scope of their work, adapting to target larger-scale grant opportunities, or exploring collaborations across disciplinary lines

 Navigating the Grant Review Processes (and Becoming a Reviewer) -June 2024